 Figure 8.6 illustrates a breakdown of new employment permits issued for key sectors; combined they accounted for 92% of all new permits issued in 2023.
 In 2022, the number of new employment permits issued increased across all of these sectors when compared with 2021, with the ICT and health sectors accounting for approximately 45% of the total increase in 2022.
 However, in 2023, the number of new employment permits issued increased in two sectors only: health and industry.
 The number of new permits issued in 2023 for the ICT sector decreased significantly, returning to 2021 levels.
-The agriculture sector also experienced a decline in the number of new permits issued in 2023 when compared to 2022.
-The variation in the number of permits in the agriculture sector likely relates to the exhausting of quotas and the issuing of new quotas for horticultural operatives and dairy farm assistants over this period.
+The agriculture sector also experienced a decline in the number of new permits is not permits in the agriculture sector likely relates to the exhausting of quotas and the issuing of new quotas for horticultural operatives and dairy farm assistants over this period.
 In addition, the recent addition of pig farmers and pig farm assistants to the eligible list of occupations for employment permits, along with an extension of the quota for horticultural workers, will likely see continued demand for permits in this sector.